sorskoot/sorskoot-website/content/post/old/2017-10-13-vr-in-a-box-microsoft-techdays.md

 ---
 Today I spoke at the Microsoft Techdays in Amsterdam about Google Cardboard, Unity3D and Visual Studio.

 There will be a recording available later which I will add to this post.
-But I promised the APK I&#8217;ve built during the demo.
+But I promised the APK I've built during the demo.

 You can download it here:[ VR_TechDays](https://www.timmykokke.com/wp-content/uploads/2017/10/VR_TechDays.zip)